archan148/Live-Project-on-python/README.md

 # Objectives:

-To analyze the features like applicant income, credit history, property area and so on which will affect whether a person is eligible for getting loan by applying the machine learning techinques like Decision Tree and Logisitc Regression Algorithms.
+To analyze the features like applicant income, credit history, property area and so on which will affect whether a person is eligible for getting loan by applying the machine learning techinques like Decision Tree and Logistic Regression Algorithms.

 # Methodology: